lesept777/NaiveBayes-for-ESP32/README.md

   }
 ```

-For categorical data, another way to do it is possible, by calling the `addDataCat` method.
+Another way to do it is possible, by providing a vector which contains both the features and the class.
+For continuous data, call `addData` method as well.
+For categorical data, call the `addDataCat` method.
 It takes as arguments a vector of bytes (`uint8_t`) and the dataset created before.
 You can either use it as follows:
 ```
+myNB.addData ({ feature_1, feature2, ... feature_n, class}, dataset); // all floats
-myNB.addDataCat ({ feature_1, feature2, ... feature_n, class}, dataset);
+myNB.addDataCat ({ feature_1, feature2, ... feature_n, class}, dataset); // all uint8_t
 ```
 or within a loop, using a creation function:
 ```